About the Redbay Ambrosia Beetle

-Control: No tested or proven treatments for the managing Xyleborus glabratus and its associated fungus.
-Like other exotic species, Xyleborus glabratus will continue to naturally expand its range.
-In order to reduce its spread, no wood or chips from infested trees should be transported out of the local area
+There are no tested or proven treatments for managing the redbay ambrosia beetle and its associated fungus.
+Like other exotic species, redbay ambrosia beetle will continue to naturally expand its range.
+In order to reduce its spread, no wood or chips from infested trees should be transported out of the local area.